-The overall literacy rate in Rajsamand district is 63.1 percent which is lower than the State Average (66.1 percent) and in which Male literacy rate is 79.52 and Female literacy rate is 48.44(2011 census), also it ranks 18th among the other districts of the state.
+The overall literacy rate in Rajsamand district is 63.1 percent which is lower than the State Average (66.1 percent) and in which Male literacy rate is 79.52 and Female literacy rate is 48.44(2011 census), also it ranks 18th amongst the other districts of the state.

 The women is hardly a second grade citizen, mostly busy with work only, not consulted most of the times in family matters leave apart their consultation and participation in village developmental activities.
-They are not aware about their rights, and dare not think about assertion of rights.
+They are not aware about their rights, and seldom think about assertion of rights.
 They are meek and needs empowerment.
 Women are dependent as they are economically vulnerable in absence of any livelihood activities which leads to oppression.

 The situation in 1998 was much worse than described above, when the Rajsamand Mahila Manch came into existence.
-There was a need for a platform where women can approach without and fear and share their issues / problems.
+There was a need for a platform where women can approach without fear and share their issues / problems.

-Today RMM boasts of more than 8000 member woman who got benefitted and became empowered.
+Today RMM boasts of more than 8000 member women who got benefitted and became empowered.
 They have learned a new way of life, started asserting for their rights and many are involved in livelihood activities.
 They truly stand for a society as per our vision.